 Holiday Tradition in South Louisiana

-This New Orleans Oyster Dressing is more of a Creole-style recipe as opposed to Cajun, but the line between the two can be very thin.
-The roots of this recipe are in the family kitchen of my youth.
+This New Orleans Oyster Dressing is more of a Creole-style recipe as opposed to Cajun, but the line between the two can be thin.
+Oyster Dressing is a holiday staple in South Louisiana, and like most recipes, the roots of this recipe are in the family kitchen of my youth.
 My father would make his dressing the night before Thanksgiving every year.
 I can still see him chopping the onions and still smell that comfortable aroma of onions, oysters, and sage cooking in butter.
 Although I never saw a written recipe (I doubt he had one), I pattern my recipe from what I saw him do year after year.
 The tradition continues...I even use the same frying pan that he did!

 Here’s What You Need

-- The giblets from your turkey play a key role in this recipe.
-Remove the pouch with the livers, gizzards, and heart from the turkey’s neck cavity.
-If there is no giblets pack available, buy a turkey neck, turkey (or chicken) liver and gizzards.
+- Giblets: These are usually found in a pouch in the turkey’s neck cavity and contain livers, gizzards, and a heart from the turkey.
+If no giblet pack is available, buy a turkey neck, turkey (or chicken) liver, and gizzards.
 A bone-in skin-on turkey or chicken thigh can be used in place of the neck.

-- Since you have to cook the giblets anyway, you just as well make the stock when you do.
-But, if you’d prefer to skip that step, just substitute some commercial turkey or chicken stock.
-Read how to do that in the Prepare the Giblets section below.
+- Stock: While you prepare the giblets, you might as well make the stock.
+You can substitute commercial turkey or chicken stock.
+Read the Prepare the Giblets section below for some ideas.

-- Use bulk pork sausage.
-I have always used Jimmy Dean Pure Pork Sausage, but you can use your favorite if you have one.
-I stay away from flavored (maple, sage, whatever) because I like to control the amount of spice and seasoning.
+- Pork sausage: I use Jimmy Dean Pure Pork Sausage, but you can use your favorite if you have one.
+I avoid flavored (maple, sage, whatever) because I like to control the amount of spice and seasoning.

-- For the bread stuffing, it's basically stale french bread.
-You can make your own out of stale french bread but make sure to cut it up small pieces, not as fine as bread crumbs.
+- Bread for Stuffing: I try to use stale New Orleans po'boy bread.
+You can make your own out of stale French bread but make sure to cut it up into small cubes.
 Pepperidge Farm Herb Seasoned Stuffing works fine.
 If you can find it unseasoned that’s even better.
-Insider tip-2 boxes of Stove Top Stuffing Mix provide the 4 cups of stuffing bread this recipe calls for and it comes in pork, chicken or turkey flavors.
+Insider tip-2 boxes of Stove Top Stuffing Mix provide the 4 cups of stuffing bread this recipe calls for and it comes in pork, chicken, or turkey flavors.
 I’ve used it many times.

-- Use fresh oysters.
-The number of oysters in a pint will vary depending upon the size of the oysters, ranging from as few as 15 to 20 to as many as 50, but 2 pints will be 4 full cups of oysters and their delicious, briny juice.
+- Oysters: The number of oysters in a pint will vary depending upon the size of the oysters, ranging from as few as 15 to 20 to as many as 50, but 2 pints will be 4 full cups of oysters and their delicious, briny juice.
 Freshly shucked oysters are the best!

 This post is not sponsored, but you will find affiliate links on this page.
 As an Amazon Associate, I earn from qualifying purchases.
 The price you pay as a consumer does not change, but I may make a small commission based on your purchase.